 The runway is understood in this context as protective measures to keep some personal distance from the person.
 It’s a way of saying “don’t get too close.”
 And it can be interpreted as a suggestion over the long run to build personal inroads with the supervisor, get to know her better, using fashion as the bridge.
 Then maybe she won’t seem so bad.

 The resolution is found in the final scene.
 The metal steps that lead up to nowhere.
 At first glance this detail might appear to be random and meaningless, but it’s actually a suggestion for the dreamer to take steps to protect herself from getting too close with the supervisor.
 She is safe from the croc while up on the steps, and it means emotionally and personally safe.
 The same imagery could be interpreted as similar to the phrase “road to nowhere,” but in the context of the dream the steps are understood as a resolution.

 Everything about this dream ties together when you know that the Black Widow symbolizes the dreamer’s ex-girlfriend.
 The same girl contacting him, and he senses her schemes to get back into his life, the manipulative things she does to get her way and her web of intrigue and drama.
-He can see his way through the webs she spins, symbolized as trying to get the spider off him.
+He can see his way through the webs she spins and wants nothing of it, symbolized as trying to get the spider off him.

 The setting is his old town because it’s an old relationship.
 The old schoolmate is someone the dreamer perceives to be smart about relationships, symbolizing how the dreamer is wise to what is ex is up to.
 The sewer tunnels symbolize her secret intentions and underhanded ways.
 You could say she is trying to tunnel back into his life.